crysalead/chaos-orm/docs/entities.md

 $success = $gallery->save();
 ```

-So the above example will generate **an update query** instead of an insert one.
+So the above example will generate **an update query** instead of an insert one since the created entity assumed to be a pre-existing entity.

 The `'exists'` attribute can have three different states:

-* `true`: means you provided the whole data of an pre-existing entity.
+* `true`: means that the entity has already been persited at some point.
-* `false`: means you provided the whole data of a new entity.
-It's the default state.
+* `false`: means that it's a new entity with no existance in the database.
 * `null`: on the contrary `null` is a kind of "undefined state" where two different scenarios can occurs:
   * coupled with `'autoreload' => true`, will attempt to reload the whole entity data from the datasource.
   * coupled with `'autoreload' => false`, it doesn't do nothing, and assumes you know what you are doing.

 `'exists' => null` is the common scenario when you get partial entity's data from a `<form>` for example.
-When `$_POST` contains only a subset of the entity's data, using `'exists' => null` will reload the entity from the datasource to make sure `->modified()` && `->persisted()` to be accurate.
+When `$_POST` contains only a subset of the entity's data, using `'exists' => null` will reload the entity from the datasource so that `->modified()` && `->persisted()` will run accurately.

-`'exists' => null` with `'autoreload' => false` is the state you get when you try to filter out some fields from your queries.
-This point is really important to get.
-To make accurate object oriented representation of stored data filtering out some fields can be an issue (especially when the ID has been filetered out from data).
-Long story short, `'exists' => null` indicates something is wrong with your entity and you should question on its reliability.
+`'exists' => null` with `'autoreload' => false` is the state you gain when you filter out some fields from your queries.
+This loose state will make some operation on your entity unpredicatable like `->modified()` && `->persisted()`.
+The source of truth is altered has been altered at some point and you should manage this state wisely.

-Note: if you want to be able to think at a higher level of abstraction, I would recommand to not filter out fields on find queries.
-Let have them filtered out in your views only.
-Early optimizations generally acts as an anti-pattern.
+Note: I would recommand to not filter out fields at a query level and have them filtered out in your views.

 #### Getters/Setters